ACM-BMU/HackBMU-5.0-Team-Booleans/README.md

 # Submission by Team !Booleans for Hack BMU 5.0
-Entry of !Booleans, from SRM Institute of Science and Technology, Kattankulathur, to Hack BMU 5.0.
+Entry of !Booleans, from `SRM Institute of Science and Technology`, Kattankulathur, to Hack BMU 5.0.

 Open Innovation: An open-ended theme where the only restriction is your imagination.
 Build the ideas that you believe in and make a difference.
 It can either be hardware or software.
 Our Approach : We decided to come up with a Solution which makes the lives of students and teachers easy by availing them online schooling platform which provides various features in it.